syntaxlexx/node-express-prisma-next/README.md

 ## Deploying
 ### Deploy on Custom Server
+The app will run on 2 instances;
+- one for the backend (node),
-The app will run on 2 instances; one for the backend, the other for next.
-That is, if you really need a frontend in Next.
+- another for the frontend (Nextjs) - that is, if you really need a frontend.

 ### Deploying with Docker
 > Coming soon